 Don’t be afraid to seek help when you need it, whether that’s from a professional, a support group, or your loved ones.

-Remember, asking for help isn’t a sign of weakness – it’s a sign of strength and self-awareness.
+Remind yourself that asking for help isn’t a sign of weakness – it’s a sign of strength and self-awareness.

 And please, please, please don’t forget to celebrate your progress along the way.